nasthasiausoh/Capstone_Slap_Client/README.md

 ### **_4. Set-Up Instructions_**
-#### The server-side API can be found here: https://github.com/R08K09/Capstone_Slap_Server
+#### The server-side API can be found [here](https://github.com/R08K09/Capstone_Slap_Server)
->Note: Please follow the set-up instructions for the server-side first
+> Please follow the set-up instructions for the server-side first

+Ensure the following is installed on your machine:

+- Visual Studio Code

+1. Install node modules - in your terminal, perform the following command: `npm install` or `npm i`

+> NOTE: `npm install`/ `npm i` should also install react-icons, emoji-mart, and react-router.
+If it does not, please follow steps 2, 3, and 4.
+If the node modules are installed correctly, continue to step 5.

+2. Install React Icons - in your terminal, perform the following command: `npm install react-icons`

+3. Install React Slick - in your terminal, perform the following command: `npm install emoji-mart`

+4. Install React Router - in your terminal, perform the following command: `npm install react-router`

+5. Run the React App - in your terminal, perform the following command: `npm start`.
+The app should automatically open in your default browser.
+If it does not, you can manually navigate to http://localhost:3000 using your preferred browser.

+6. Enjoy viewing our full-stack app!